 My Profile Summary - Please contact me for an up-to-date copy of my resume:

-I am due to graduate January 2020 with a First from one of England’s most established and evidence-based physiotherapy training programmes at Sheffield Hallam University.
+I graduated with a First from one of England’s most established and evidence-based physiotherapy training programmes at Sheffield Hallam University.
 I have undertaken modules in exercise prescription, health promotion, advanced complex case management, and advanced clinical reasoning.
-This course also included over 1000 hours of clinical placements in which I gained knowledge of, and experience treating a multitude of musculo-skeletal conditions; I find it stimulating to learn about the conditions and their impact on patients’ lives, it is particularly fulfilling when my knowledge and skills improve a patient’s quality of life.
+This course also included over 1000 hours of clinical placements in which I gained knowledge of, and experience treating a multitude of musculo-skeletal conditions.

 I was fortunate to secure my final and elective placement in America, at Boston Physical Therapy and Wellness in the state of Massachusetts.
 This is a well established, evidence-based private practice that employs some of the country’s finest physiotherapists from which I had the opportunity to learn from.
 The practice is also frequented by elite athletes from the many surrounding educational institutions which gave me the opportunity to independently treat sporting injuries and develop return to sport rehabilitation programmes for post-surgical patients as well as upper and lower limb tendinopathies.
 I managed my own caseload at this practice and gained valuable experience treating osteoarthritis and non-specific lower back pain.
 My educators were essential in teaching me the intricacies of optimal loading concepts for different musculoskeletal conditions, as well as creative methods of exercise prescription.
 I was also able to hone my hands-on skills in this placement, and develop an understanding for the significance of hands-on treatment in an evidence-based context.